Person0z/discord.py-template/README.md

 Discord Python Bot Template, for those looking for ideas or starting to learn Python!

-Side note: This bot is going to improve in time, so as of now it may look very bad.
-However it will look and preform way better in the coming days!
+Side Note: Please keep in mind this bot is still in the working, you will have bugs, code thats not clean (still will work), and updates every day.
+The bot is going to  improve.
+Just please give it time and hold on.
+Remeber nothong good comes fast.

 ## Features